emarai/staking-subquery/README.md

 ## Initialize the starter package

-Inside the directory in which you want to create the SubQuery project, simply replace `project-name` with your project name and run the command:
+Replace `project-name` with your project name and run the command:

 ```
 subql init --starter project-name
 ```

-Then you should see a folder with your project name has been created inside the directory, you can use this as the start point of your project.
-And the files should be identical as in the [Directory Structure](https://doc.subquery.network/directory_structure.html).
+This creates a simple working example project to start the creation of your own project.

-Last, under the project directory, run following command to install all the dependency.
+Next, under the project directory, run following command to install all the dependency.

 ```
 yarn install